Innovation and collaborative, synchronized program management for new programs

 Equipment Maintenance Management Software electronically tracks equipment usage and manages preventative maintenance and corrective maintenance.

-Fiber orientation refers to the simulation of the placement of fibers in the fabrication of composite materials.
+Fiber orientation refers to the structural positioning of reinforcing fibers in the fabrication of composite materials.

 Finite element analysis (FEA) is the modeling of products and systems in a virtual environment, for the purpose of finding and solving potential (or existing) structural or performance issues.